Opioid Conversion Calculator

 Opioids (opiates) are a group of analgesic drugs, used primarily for pain management.
 They all interact with specific opioid receptors such as μ (mu), κ (kappa), and δ (delta) in the human body, but their potency and mechanisms of action differ significantly.
 Their dosage also depends on the chosen method of administration.
 It is common practice to switch the drug or the route of administration when specific drugs don't provide sufficient pain control or cause intolerable adverse effects.
 Opiate conversion is conducted basing on relative drug potency in equianalgesic charts.

 Remember to double check the results before administering any drugs to your patients.
-You might also be interested in our dosage, paracetamol, and ibuprofen calculators, or steroid converter.
+You might also be interested in our general dosage calculator, specialized paracetamol dose calculator and ibuprofen calculator, or the steroid converter.
 If you're a patient, consult a physician instead of modifying your therapy by yourself!

 The relative potency of opioids has been thoroughly examined in numerous scientific studies.
 The equianalgesic chart is a table presenting the results of this research.
 It usually includes information on the dosage, relative potency, and half-lives, compared to morphine.